Common Cold in Children. Is it a Bacterial Infection or a Virus?

 Psychological features.
 Adults pay much more attention and care to sick children.

-Improper treatment that causes delayed recovery.
+Improper treatment causes delayed recovery.

 Colds can occur at any time of the year, although they occur most frequently in the autumn and winter months.
 All of the above features make children from 6 to 8 years old get sick 6-10 times a year on average.
 During these colds, the symptoms last about 14 days.
 In fact, a child can fall ill for almost half a year.